 If you keep up with health and nutrition, chances are you’ve heard of the various benefits that vitamin D supplementation can offer.
 OBGYN Dr. Gleaton evaluates vitamin D as it relates to pregnancy—how much, how often, and can there ever be too much?

 If you keep up with health and nutrition, chances are you’ve heard of the various benefits that vitamin D supplementation can offer.
 With so many sources and conflicting information, it can be difficult to sort fact from fiction.
-Let’s evaluate vitamin D as it relates to pregnancy—how much, how often, and can there ever be too much?!
+There are many vitamins and supplements that can increase your chances of pregnancy, from folate to CoQ10, though few people are aware of the importance of Vitamin D. Let’s evaluate vitamin D as it relates to pregnancy—how much, how often, and can there ever be too much?!

 What is vitamin D, and why is it important during pregnancy?